qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 ^^^^^

-The :guilabel:`Grids` dialog of the map :guilabel:`Item Properties` tab provides the the possibility to add several grids to a map item.
+The :guilabel:`Grids` dialog of the map :guilabel:`Item Properties` tab provides the possibility to add several grids to a map item.

 * With the plus and minus button you can add or remove a selected grid.
 * With the up and down button you can move a grid in the list and set the drawing priority.